 Herbs.
-They’re colourful, flavour-packed, add freshness, and at Dineamic we think they’re pretty damn awesome.
-Our love for these leafy additions goes beyond the flavour factor too, because from a nutrition perspective they do some great things for your body.
+They’re colourful, flavour-packed, add freshness, and at Dineamic, we think they’re pretty damn awesome.
+Our love for these leafy additions goes beyond the flavour factor too, because from a nutrition perspective they do some great things for our bodies.

 Some preliminary studies have shown that herbs may:

 - Aid in the prevention and management of diabetes, heart disease, and cancer.

 - Increase the availability and absorption of nutrients when combined in g. a salad dressing (1).

 - Help reduce salt intake by adding flavour to meals rather than needing to add extra salt, which is beneficial as less salt means less risk of hypertension and chronic kidney disease.

 Everyone has their favourite herbs, and those they avoid like the plague (looking at you- coriander), so here are the ones we love the most and why!

 Often used in Mediterranean dishes and a staple in our pasta sauces, basil in addition to other herbs may explain some of the protective effects of the diet against heart disease and cancer (8).
 It has also been shown to have anti-microbial and anti-inflammatory properties through its high concentration of essential oils and phytochemicals throughout the leaves, stem, flower and seeds (9).